 Why should I consider patenting my inventions ?

 However, it is important to know what a patentable invention covers before thinking about filing a patent application.
-In this respect, it is clear that there is no definition of such an invention as such.
-In French law at least, it is defined in the negative, i.e. by what it is not.
+In this respect, it is clear that there is no definition of such an invention.
+In French law, it is defined in the negative, i.e. by what it is not.
 For this purpose, it is necessary to refer to a list of elements excluded from the category of inventions as it is notably enshrined in a scattered manner in the Intellectual Property Code.
 (L. 611-10, L.611-16, L.611-18, L.611-19 of the Intellectual Property Code).

 Otherwise, the patent is understood as a “technical solution to a technical problem” according to the terms of the Board of Appeal of the European Patent Office.
 It thus seems possible to obtain patents in all fields of technology in the broad sense, with a presumably utilitarian character (from a pencil to a sophisticated robot).

-The purpose of filing a patent is to obtain protection for new inventions that can be used in industry and that present an inventive activity.
+The purpose of filing a for patent is to obtain protection for new inventions that can be used in industries and that present an inventive activity.

 Thus, obtaining a patent confers a protection on a registered invention, ensuring a monopoly of exploitation for a maximum period of 20 years, which creates a certain competitive advantage from which patent holders can benefit.